mandy8055/manuj8055.github.io/_posts/2021-02-20-time-complexity-exampls-of-iterative-programs.md

 **Note 2:** We generally discuss about worst case complexity, therefore **Big O** is mostly used to report time and space complexities.

-## Time complexity of Iterative programs
+## Major time complexity classes for Iterative programs

 ### 1. $O(1)$ time complexity